Moodkiller/MPV-Made-Easy/README.md

      * Ctrl+g - Go to a specified timestamp.
      * Ctrl+p - Show current playlist.
         * Up/down arrows - highlight / scroll through playlist.
+        * Left/right arrow - select item highlighed entry (to move)
-        * Enter - Select / play highlighted file.
+        * Enter - play highlighted file.
         * Ctrl+Shift+p - Shuffle playlist (again to sort alphabetically).
         * Shift+p - add files in currently playing directory to the playlist.
-* Screen-shots are placed in the root videos directory under a new folder called "Screens" (can be changed within `mpv.conf`).
+* Screenshots are placed in the video source directory under a new folder called "Screens" (can be changed within `mpv.conf`).
 * Visualiser for audio tracks.
 * Remember video position of previous played file (video/audio).
 * Lightweight (no heavy filters or extra programes required).
-* Adjusted OSC (On Screen Controller) to have a smaller footprint and be more practical than the default mpv varient.
+* Modern OSC (On Screen Controller) to have a smaller footprint and be more practical than the default MPV varient.
 * Play next sequential file in the current files folder.
 * YouTube URL player (drag and drop only)
-* More as I remember them...
+* Updater script that can be automated via Window Task Manager
+* Hexchat Nowplaying Script included for feature rich messages (audio, video and streaming supported)

 # Installation: